mkatouda/placingmd/README.md

 </pre>

 Keywards of yaml file are the same in the name of command line options.
-See above explation of command line options.
+See above explanation of command line options.

 ## Author

 Michio Katouda (katouda@rist.or.jp)